• Skip to primary navigation

 • 5 Red Chillies

-• 1 tbsp Coconut I used desiccated coconut
+• 1 tablespoon Coconut I used desiccated coconut

 To make Kovakkai rice